Josephson diode and spin-valve effects on the surface of altermagnet CrSb: Introduction

 \section{Introduction}

 In altermagnets, the concept of spin-momentum locking~\cite{Armitage,sm-valley-locking} was extended to the case of weak spin-orbit coupling, i.e. to the non-relativistic groups of magnetic symmetry~\cite{alter_common,alter_mazin}.
-As a result, the small net magnetization is accompanied by alternating spin-momentum locking in the k-space, so the unusual k-dependent spin splitting is predicted~\cite{alter_common,alter_Kramers,alter_josephson}.
+As a result, the small net magnetization is accompanied by alternating spin splitting in the k-space~\cite{alter_common,alter_Kramers,alter_josephson}.
 In the simplest case of d-wave symmetry, the up-polarized subband can be obtained by $\pi/2$ rotation of the down-polarized one in the k-space~\cite{alter_supercond_notes,alter_normal_junction}.
-Consequently, an altermagnet sometimes behaves as an antiferromagnet, and sometimes as a ferromagnet, depending of the crystal-field or interface-crystal relative orientations.
+Consequently, an altermagnet sometimes behaves as an antiferromagnet, and sometimes as a ferromagnet, depending on the crystal-field or interface-crystal relative orientations.

 There are many theoretical predictions on possible effects of proximity-induced superconductivity in altermagnets~\cite{alter_supercond_notes,alter_supercond_review1,proxi1,proxi2,proxi3,proxi4,alter_josephson,alter_josephson1,SN1,SN2,SN3,SN4,alterSN}.
 For example, as the direct consequence of k-dependent spin splitting, orientation-dependent effects can be expected for different superconductor-altermagnet-superconductor~\cite{alter_josephson,alter_josephson1} (SNS) and superconductor-altermagnet~\cite{alter_supercond_review1,esin_physicaB2025,SN1,SN2,SN4,alterSN} (SN) structures.
 For applications, the absence of stray fields in altermagnets makes them advantageous for superconducting spintronics logic circuits.